dwave-examples/airline-hubs/README.md

 `python demo.py`

+The program will select 3 hubs out of a list of 25 different airports.
+The information in the files `flow.csv` and `cost.csv` is used to determine the optimal selection of hub airports, based on passenger flow and airline costs found in these files.

 A GIF will be produced that illustrates the feasible results found by the hybrid solver, as shown below.